theupdateframework/python-tuf/examples/repository/README.md

 # TUF Repository Application Example

+:warning: This example uses the repository module which is not considered part of the python-tuf stable API quite yet.

-This TUF Repository Application Example has following features:
+This TUF Repository Application Example has the following features:
 - Initializes a completely new repository on startup
 - Stores everything (metadata, targets, signing keys) in-memory
 - Serves metadata and targets on localhost (default port 8001)